shu-vim/Popcorn/README.md

 4. `executeeval` is eval()-ed when executed (priority: `executeeval` > `execute`)
 5. 'execute' (and 'executeeval') can be a string or a list of strings
 6. 'default' item is executed when enter is pressed on its parent
+7. A separator is {name: '-'}

 ### Highlights

 - g:PopcornGroupHighlight = 'Comment'
+- g:PopcornSeparatorHighlight = 'Comment'

 ---